ZachBray/FunScript/Docs/index.md

 </div><div class="large-5 columns">

 **FunScript** is a lightweight F# library that lets you rapidly develop single-page applications.
-You can connect to external data sources and call REST APIs in a type safe way, produce dashboards using JavaScript visualization libraries and write asynchronous computations easily without explicit callbacks.
+You can connect to external data sources and call REST APIs with intellisense, produce dashboards using JavaScript visualization libraries and write asynchronous computations easily without explicit callbacks.

 <div style="margin-left:auto;margin-right:auto;text-align:center;">